honkmaster/TTOpenInAppActivity/README.md

 ## Installation

 Add the `TTOpenInAppActivity` subfolder to your project.
-There are no required libraries other than `UIKit`.
+There are no required libraries other than `UIKit` and `MobileCoreServices`.

 ## Usage.